FRC-1721/1721-RapidReact/docs/developing/developing.rst

 selected under System Joysticks there may be Joysticks, Xbox controllers, or Keyboards 0-3.

-Joysticks and Xbox controllers work as if piloting an actual robot.
+Joysticks and Xbox controllers work as if piloting an actual robot, to find layouts for controls see :ref:`Controller Map`.

 Keyboard 0 is the WASD keys to move and E and R to rotate the controller.